 The Health Club Industry Active Aging Report, researched and written by Ray Algar of Oxygen Consulting, shares opportunities created by an aging population, that dismisses negative stereotypes about older adults and brings light to how a variety of health and fitness organizations are already taking advantage of this changing demographic.

-In order to make the most of this growing market, the fitness industry must challenge outdated stereotypes of aging, from our functional expectations at particular ages to our language used.
+In order to make the most of this growing active aging market we must address fitness needs in our personal training programming, the fitness industry must challenge outdated stereotypes of aging, from our functional expectations at particular ages to our language used.
 Instead of expecting adults to enter an inevitable decline into an inactive lifestyle as we age, we need to expect that we will live a long, active, and a more fulfilled life.
 Studies from the United States show that most older people are able to complete activities of daily living, such as dressing, eating, walking, and bathing.
 The number of people aged 85-89 who were classified as disabled fell from 22% to 12% from 1984 to 2004.
 Even more so, people over 95, the rate declined from 52% to 31%.
-This goes to say, older people can maintain their independence and long-term fitness, and the fitness industry has a huge role in making that a possibility.
+This goes to say, older people can maintain their independence and long-term fitness, and the fitness industry has a huge role in making that a possibility with active aging fitness.

 There are parts of the fitness industry that are specifically designed to support people who are at the more athletic end of the functional spectrum, and providing services to already active exercisers seems to have fueled most of the industry growth over the past decade.
-Now it is time for the industry to incorporate more specific programming for the quickly growing population of older adults, it only makes sense as older adults are looking to live longer and healthier lives.
+Now it is time for the industry to incorporate more specific personal training programming for the quickly growing population of active aging fitness adults, it only makes sense as older adults are looking to live longer and healthier lives.

-Alloy is committed to serving the motivated, active living, 50 + market, not just younger fitness fanatics.
+Alloy is committed to serving the motivated, active aging fitness motivated, 50 + market, not just younger fitness fanatics.
 With the launch of our Alloy Franchise, we are excited to broaden our reach and help more people than ever before live fuller, happier and healthier lives!